-It happens all the time and I think, damaged landing gear from landing “Off Field” is probably the single most common repair needed sometime during a RC model’s lifespan.
-We recently were test flying the new 30cc Ultimate Biplane from Aeroworks and an Engine Out on the downwind gave us a great case of Landing Gear Grown!
+Damaged landing gear caused by landing off-field is probably the single most common repair needed during an RC model’s lifespan.
+While flying a 30cc Ultimate biplane from Aeroworks, an engine out on the downwind gave us a bad case of landing gear down.

 The Damage isn’t terrible but to do a proper repair you have to first examine the plane and remove all the damaged parts.